-There are maximum loan amount limits for each of the surrounding counties, many of them different than the limit for Wake County.
+There are maximum loan amount limits for each of the surrounding counties, many of them differ from the limit for Wake County.
 These maximum loan limits are based annually on the median sales price in each county of NC.
-2013 FHA Loan Amount Limits for Raleigh, Cary, Apex 27513 / Wake County, NC
+2017 FHA Loan Amount Limits for Raleigh, Cary, Apex 27513 / Wake County, NC

 - Minimum Credit Score Requirements 640 for both the MCC Program and the Grant Program